 23. If the Seller is required to a benefit or a financial benefit to the Consumer will do so without undue delay, and no later than the period provided for in the law.

-1. The administrator of databases of personal data provided by the Consumers of the shop is the Seller.
+1. The Administrator of the databases of personal data provided by the Consumers of the shop is the Seller.

 2. The Seller is obliged to protect personal data pursuant to the Personal Data Protection Act of 29 August 1997 and the Act on Provision of Services by Electronic̨ Means of 18 July 2002.
 By providing its personal data to the Seller at the placing of the order, the Buyer consents to processing of it by the Seller for the purpose of fulfilment of a placed order.
 The Buyer may at any time access, correct, update or delete its personal data.